pratibhasingh47/basic-viva-question/DSA/SET-1.md

 ## Question 2 -> What are linear and non-linear data Structures?  ?

-Linear Data Structures: These structures store data in a sequential order this allowing for easy insertion and deletion operations.
+***Linear Data Structures***: These structures store data in a sequential order this allowing for easy insertion and deletion operations.
 Examples include arrays, linked lists, and queues.

-Non-Linear Data Structures: These structures store data in a hierarchical or interconnected manner this allowing for more complex relationships between data elements.
+***Non-Linear Data Structures***: These structures store data in a hierarchical or interconnected manner this allowing for more complex relationships between data elements.
 Examples include trees, graphs, and hash tables.